 Ear Tipping – Cats also receive an ear tip whereby the vet removes ¼” off the top of the left ear, making it flat on top.
-The purpose of ear tipping is to identify cats that have already been sterilized, so they are not repeatedly re-trapped.
+The purpose of ear tipping is to identify cats that have already been sterilized, so they are not repeatedly re-trapped, transported and sedated.

 Microchipping – Microchipping feral cats is very important, and many clinics do not include this in their TNR surgery package but offer it upon request for a small fee.
 The Cook County Managed Care of Feral Cats ordinance mandates microchips for feral cats.

 Rabies – Vaccinating cats against rabies is typically a mandatory part of any TNR program as well as local ordinance.
 Rabies is extremely rare in cats, but is a deadly disease not only to an affected animal, but also anyone that animal bites.
 Although the rabies vaccine is most effective if an animal receives two vaccines within a year, one vaccine provides a high level of immunity, which is generally considered sufficient. .
 The State of Illinois changed the Animal Control Act in 2019 to require only one rabies vaccine ever for free-roaming cats.